 What is a Root Flare?

-‘The root flare is the portion of the tree where the trunk transitions into the root system’ (Tyler Moore).
+‘The root flare is the portion of the tree where the trunk transitions into the root system’ (Tyler Woods).
 Unlike the roots of a tree, the root flare has bark.
 The main function of bark is to protect.
 Bark protects the living tissue, known as the cambium, from damage.
 It acts like a shield, keeping disease and pests from its critical parts.

 Bark is aerial tissue and is intended to be exposed to air.
 Covering the tissue for long periods of time, with either dirt or mulch or water, can cause rot or the development of adventitious roots that can crowd and girdle the root flare.
 Adventitious roots are roots that develop in places that shouldn’t, under normal circumstances.

 A good analogy for this is when we submerge our skin in water too long.
 The skin, which is designed to be exposed to air, not constantly submerged in water, becomes wrinkled and susceptible to nicks.
 Similarly, when a root flare is covered with dirt or mulch or excess water, the bark breaks down and can rot away.
 A tree’s root flare needs to be exposed to oxygen in order to thrive.